Commission on Collegiate Nursing Education

 Accreditation: The DNP degree in Nursing at Kent State University is accredited by the Commission on Collegiate Nursing Education, 655 K Street, NW, Suite 750, Washington, DC 20001, 202-887-6791.

 Kent State University College of Nursing is currently able to accept students from certain states into our online programs.
-Please consult the approved states list prior to applying.
+Please consult the approved states for online learning list prior to applying.

 Courses for the online Doctor of Nursing Practice program develop nursing knowledge and leadership skills and prepare students for clinical scholarship and advanced practice.
 Topics include clinical analytics, research methods, evidence-based practice, healthcare leadership, organizational systems, quality improvement in healthcare delivery, population health, and finance and economic policy.
 All DNS students must also complete 7 credit hours (525 clock hours) of clinical practice.
 They must further complete a publication-suitable scholarly project which they will propose and develop in a seminar course, and which they will submit and defend to a committee comprised of the student’s academic advisor and at least two other doctoral-prepared members.